NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 These RICO charges, which is organized crime racketeering — they're putting those on gangs.
 We see things on TV where we're thinking about the mob and Italians and the Godfather and all those things you see.
 18 U.S. Code 1512 defines tampering with a witness, victim, or informant.

-But the reality is, gang members in Los Angeles and across the nation — are being prosecuted by the federal government and they're using this mob statute — this RICO racketeering statute — not only to be able to prosecute them, but also to be able to put them away for long periods of time where they're looking at significant time in prison, 15, 20 years or even life in prison.
+But the reality is, gang members in Los Angeles and across the nation — are being prosecuted by the federal government, and they're using this mob statute — this RICO racketeering statute — not only to be able to prosecute them but also to be able to put them away for long periods of time where they're looking at a significant time in prison, 15, 20 years or even life in prison.

 So, if you or a loved one has a gang-related federal prosecution and you need some help from someone who has experience — I've been doing this for 26 years.
 I have a lot of experience.
 I've handled a lot of these cases.
 Pick up the phone now and contact our federal criminal defense lawyers at the Hedding Law Firm.
 Make the call.
 I stand at the ready to help you.